It’s quite natural for children and young people to worry and to be anxious at various stages of school and home life.

 - Anxiety disorders: outlines how common anxieties present in children and young people, and how to assess and treat them.

-Try not to get drawn into a child’s emotions.
-Praise and reward small (and big) successes when a child faces their fears.
+Try not to get drawn into a child or young person’s emotions.
+Praise and reward small (and big) successes when they face their fears.
 It can help them if you remain positive and encouraging, without forcing them into anything.

-Instead of trying to reassure a child that nothing bad will happen, focus on what helped them cope when they faced a similar situation.
-Help a child think through what they have learned about their fears and about themselves.
+Instead of trying to reassure a child or young person that nothing bad will happen, focus on what helped them cope when they faced a similar situation.
+Help them think through what they have learned about their fears and about themselves.
 Did their worry come true?
 Did they cope?